adamj537/Oscilloscope/README.md

 ## Projects

-- OscilloscopeLib is a, object-oriented library for handling Rigol's Oscilloscopes (tested only with DS1102E)
+- OscilloscopeLib is an object-oriented library for handling Rigol's Oscilloscopes (tested only with DS1102E)

 - OscilloscopeCLI is a command line sample usage of OscilloscopeLib